Discover Norway's Michelin-starred restaurants

 In the culinary world, no distinction is more esteemed than being included in the Michelin Guide, which was first published in 1900.

 The publication was the brainchild of tyre manufacturing brothers André and Édouard Michelin and started out as a practical guide for motorists in France.
-The guide was geographically expanded and thematically narrowed in the 1930s to include an annual awarding of stars to Europe’s greatest restaurants.
+In the 1930s, the guide was geographically expanded and started to include an annual awarding of stars to Europe’s greatest restaurants.

 A three-star rating in le Guide Michelin means that a restaurant is “worth a special journey”, two stars means it's “worth a detour”, and one star indicates “a very good restaurant in its category.”